 In fact, the famous slogan associated with the NRA — “Guns don’t kill people.
 People kill people.” — was once used as a cautionary safety warning, rather than as defensive response in the debate over gun control.

 In recent decades, the NRA’s primary public focus has been on protecting and expanding Americans’ right to own and carry guns.

-Your position on the controversial issue of gun control probably determines how you view another famous (and infamous) gun-related quote that’s linked to today’s date.
+Your position on the controversial issue of gun control probably determines how you view the NRA slogan and a famous (and infamous) gun-related quote that’s linked to the date April 13.

 In a fundraising letter to NRA members, dated April 13, 1995, NRA Executive Vice President Wayne LaPierre called the federal officials who enforce U.S. gun laws “jack-booted government thugs.”

 LaPierre tied the phrase to a law banning certain semi-automatic and automatic weapons, which had passed during President Bill Clinton’s first term in office, with Clinton’s support.

 That law is popularly known as The Federal Assault Weapons Ban (AWB).

 The AWB is a subsection of the broader Violent Crime Control and Law Enforcement Act of 1994.
 The provisions in that act which imposed harsher penalties on violent and repeat offenders have recently inspired “Black Lives Matter” protesters to heckle both Hillary and Bill Clinton at their 2016 primary campaign speaking engagements.